ShrihanSham08/Shrihan_BluestampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/03rZ_WAQo5A?si=KWCqZNXD3hb3f2-i" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+# Summary

-For my milestone, I had to set up the Raspberry Pi software and configure all the necessary code on my computer.
-The process was both exciting and challenging.
-One of the biggest obstacles I faced was when the Pi froze after I uploaded a piece of code, forcing me to restart the entire system from scratch.
-It was frustrating in the moment, but it also taught me a lot about troubleshooting, and how sensitive these systems can be when dealing with real-time code changes.
+For my milestone, I focused on setting up the Raspberry Pi software and configuring all the necessary code on my computer to enable smooth communication between my development environment and the Pi.
+This part of the process involved installing the Raspberry Pi OS, connecting various peripherals, and preparing the system for Python-based development.
+I took time to carefully go through the setup guides, verified my connections, and ensured my Pi was properly powered and networked.
+Once the base system was running, I moved on to writing and uploading code that would allow for real-time interaction, particularly using OpenAI and audio input/output support.

+# Challenges

+However, the process wasn't without its challenges.
+One of the most difficult moments came when the Raspberry Pi suddenly froze after I uploaded a new script.
+At first, I thought it was a minor glitch, but it turned out that the code had triggered a crash severe enough to require a full system reset.
+I had to re-flash the SD card, reinstall the OS, and reconfigure all of my previous settings—a process that costed me a lot of time.

 # Starter Project